jbremnant/project_ledi/doc/rst/page02_assembly.rst

 1.5 hours to build the kit.
 We will tackle one section at a time.
 Before you know it, you will get things rolling very soon.

-If you've never soldered anything before, it might be good to do some prep reading.
+If you've never soldered before, it might be good to do some prep reading.
 There are lots of great videos and tutorials online.
 Here are few:

 * `Sparkfun tutorial <http://www.sparkfun.com/tutorials/106>`_.